History of the Aether Theory

 Cahill explains gravity as a self-dissipating (contractile) process

-of aether-space.
-And DSSU theory (the theory of the Dynamic Steady State
+of aether-space; and DSSU theory (the theory of the Dynamic Steady

 Universe) explains unified gravity (Lambda and normal gravity) as a